SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 TYPES tr_i TYPE REF TO i.
 TYPES tr_str TYPE REF TO string.
 TYPES tr_ddic_tab TYPE REF TO zdemo_abap_carr.
-"Using a generic type as static type
+"Using the generic type data as static type
 TYPES tr_data TYPE REF TO data.

 "Referring to an existing reference type